Best Welding Jackets

 • Usable for long hours in hot climatic conditions since it is breathable and light

-• For intense usage, i.e., Long hours a day every day, it may buckle under such immense pressures, thus only ideal for light usage
+• For intense usage, i.e., Long hours a day every day, it may buckle under such immense pressures, thus it is only ideal for light usage

 5. Waylander Composite Welding Jacket

-As the name suggests, this Welding Jacket is made of composite material: Grade a cow’s leather, Fire retardant cotton all sewn together with tough, flame-resistant Kevlar.
+As the name suggests, this Welding Jacket is made of composite material: grade-a cow’s leather and fire-retardant cotton sewn together with tough, flame-resistant Kevlar.

 This combination of contrasting materials ensures better mobility (through the use of cotton), a more robust exterior (credited to cow’s leather), and supreme comfort ensured by satin-lined shoulders and sleeves.